 PGY1 Pharmacy Residency

-Thank you for your interest in the PGY1 residency program at St. Claire Regional Medical Center.
-As the first community hospital pharmacy residency program in Kentucky, we have been ASHP accredited since 1987.
+Thank you for your interest in the postgraduate year one (PGY1) residency program at St. Claire HealthCare.
+As the first community hospital pharmacy residency program in Kentucky, we have been American Society of Health-System Pharmacists (ASHP) accredited since 1987.
 Here you will find specific information about our program and the application progress.

 Aims of the Program